reserve-protocol/protocol/docs/security.md

 ## Function Ontology

-Contract-external functions can be classified into the following 3 types:
+All system-external functions are classified into one of the following 3 categories:

 1. `@custom:action` - Action.
 Disallowed while paused.
+Per-contract reentrant lock applied.
 2. `@custom:governance` - Governance change.
 Allowed while paused.
-3. `@custom:subroutine` - Can only be called by Components.
-Allowed while paused.
+3. `@custom:refresher` - Non-system-critical state transitions.
+Disallowed while paused, with the exception of `forceUpdates`.

 All execution flows through the protocol should contain AT MOST a single (1) action or (2) governance change.
-This is enforced via a global lock that is acquired at the start of function execution.

-Functions of type (1) or (2) may call functions of type (3), but not the other way around.

-There is nothing prohibiting functions of type (3) from calling functions of type (3), but it should not happen due to the way the contract architecture is structured.

-Subroutines (3) cannot be called from outside the system.
-In situations where they must be exposed, we create an additional action (1) function for that purpose, and suffix the subroutine version with "\_sub".
+Functions that are not system-external, but merely contract-external, are tagged with `@custom:protected`.
+It is governance's job to ensure a malicious contract is never allowed to masquerade as a component and call one of these.
+They do not execute when paused.

 ### `@custom:action`